Materials Engineering and Processing (MEP)

 Due dates repeat annually.
 Please reference the CMMI main page for further specifics concerning unsolicited proposal submission windows.

 Materials processing proposals should focus on manufacturing processes that convert material into a useful form as either intermediate or final composition.
-These include processes such as extrusion, molding, casting, deposition, sintering and printing.
+These include processes such as extrusion, molding, casting, forming, deposition, sintering and printing.
 Proposed research should include the consideration of cost, performance, and feasibility of scale-up, as appropriate.
 Novel processes for the production of nanoscale materials (nanotubes, nanocrystals, etc.) are of interest.
 Process optimization studies without a fundamental scientific contribution are not supported.
 Research approaches which exploit knowledge of biological processes for the processing of non-biological materials, as well as the utilization of advanced computing techniques to enable major advances in Materials Engineering and Processing are encouraged.

 Research proposals related to mechanical performance should be driven by a targeted application(s).
 Structural materials that, in service, bear mechanical load are of interest.
 These include materials such as metals, polymers, composites, biomaterials, ceramics and hybrids intended for applications ranging from the microscale (e.g., MEMS) to the macroscale (e.g., fiber reinforced composites).
 Research related to the deterioration of performance during service (e.g., corrosion and degradation) is also of interest.

-Proposals related to additive manufacturing, laser processing or bonding/joining processes are welcome in CMMI and should be submitted to the Manufacturing Machines and Equipment (MME) program, even if the focus of such proposals is on the materials for those processes.
+Proposals related to additive manufacturing, laser processing or bonding/joining processes are welcome in CMMI and should be submitted to the Manufacturing Machines and Equipment (MME) program.
 Proposals addressing the manufacture (scale up, quality, reliability, etc.) of nanoscale materials, structures, devices and systems should be submitted to the Nanomanufacturing (NM) program.
 Proposals addressing atomic/molecular scale synthesis or thin film synthesis (as opposed to manufacturing) are not appropriate for the MEP program.
 Research proposals on electronic materials to be used for energy storage or conversion (e.g., fuel cells, batteries, PVs) are not appropriate for the MEP program unless there is new science being proposed about manufacturing processes for these materials.
 Proposals addressing fundamental research for civil infrastructure and architectural materials should be directed to the Structural and Architectural Engineering and Materials (SAEM) program.
 Research on the mechanics of solid materials should be directed to the Mechanics of Materials and Structures (MoMS) program.
 Investigators with proposals focused on design methodological approaches and theory enabling the accelerated development and insertion of materials should consider the Design of Engineering Material Systems (DEMS) program.
-In response to the Materials Genome Initiative, there is a special initiative for research on a combined theoretical and experimental approach to accelerate materials discovery and development; such proposals should be directed to the Designing Materials to Revolutionize and Engineer Our Future (DMREF) opportunity.
+In response to the Materials Genome Initiative, there is a special initiative for research on a combined theoretical and experimental approach to accelerate materials discovery and development; such proposals should be directed to the Designing Materials to Revolutionize and Engineer our Future (DMREF) opportunity.

-PIs are encouraged to email a project summary to email@example.com at least four weeks before the proposal submission deadline to determine if the research topic aligns with the MEP program.
+PIs are encouraged to email a one-page project summary to email@example.com at least four weeks before the proposal submission deadline to determine if the research topic aligns with the MEP program.

 Investigators wishing to serve on a proposal review panel should send an email to firstname.lastname@example.org with a short biographical sketch, a list of areas of expertise and a link to their home page.